 - EDO Agriculture.
 Water management, fisheries, agriculture, livestock, soil management and forests are seen by the EDO agriculture in a district.
 The developmental programs and budgetary allocations are the responsibilities of an EDO Agriculture who reports to the DCO.

 - EDO Community Development.
 All the activities related to labour, sports, social welfare and culture are controlled by the EDO Community Development.

 - EDO Education.
 Academic, sports and special education institutions are directly under the command of the EDO.
 They have the authority to inspect schools.
-The issues with the school teachers and staffs are also handled by them.
+The issues with the school teachers and staff are also handled by them.

 - EDO Finance and Planning.
 The EDO for finance and planning is responsible for the budget planning, investments, development and planning within a district.
 All the treasury issues are reported to the EDO who has to manage the activities in the district.

 - EDO Health.
-The health system of a district is under the command of the EDO Health.
+The health system of a district is under the command of EDO Health.
 Public health, district and tehsil headquarter hospitals and their management are maintained by the EDO.
-The issues related to the urban and rural health are also controlled by the EDO.
+The issues related to urban and rural health are also controlled by the EDO.

 - EDO Literacy.
 A specialized individual in literacy and education is appointed as EDO literacy.
 Their sole duty is to promote literacy in the district via campaigns and awareness programs.

 - EDO Revenue.
 The officer is the controller of lands, revenue and excise and taxation issues within a district.
 The collection of taxes and records of revenue are under their set of responsibilities.

 - EDO Executive Magistrate.
 Issues like law and order, price controls, and district management are seen by the executive magistrate.

 d.
 District and Sessions Judge